mkibler7/JUnitTestingProject/README.md

+Final Journal Answers:
+How can I ensure that my code, program, or software is functional and secure?
+By writing thorough unit and integration tests.
+Using static analysis tools can also be helpful.
+Following secure coding practices and regularaly updating needed dependencys is also important.

+How do I interpret user needs and incorporate them into a program?
+By gathering requirements through interviews and user stories.
+I prioritze the wanted features, and try to translate them into clear specifications and test cases.

+How do I approach designing software?
+I begin by trying to understand the user requirements, planning a system architecture, and possibly utilizing UML diagrams.
+I always try to keep modularity, scalability, and maintainablity in mind when designing software.

 # Contact & Appointment Management Java App

 A Java-based backend system created as part of my Software Testing coursework at Southern New Hampshire University.
 This project focuses on building and testing a contact and appointment service with strict validation logic and full JUnit test coverage.